ardatan/whatwg-node/packages/server/README.md

   const content = await request.json()
   return new Response('Creating Todo: ' + JSON.stringify(content))
 })

+// Redirect to a URL
+router.get('/google', () => Response.redirect('http://www.google.com'))

 // 404 for everything else
 router.all('*', () => new Response('Not Found.', { status: 404 }))

-// attach the router "handle" to our server adapter const myServerAdapter = createServerAdapter({
+// attach the router to our server adapter const myServerAdapter = createServerAdapter(router)
-  handleRequest: router.handle
-})

 // Then use it in any environment import { createServer } from 'http'